 Speed and secrecy have become all too common in the Capitol.
 Democracy suffers.
 Public interest suffers.

-The process works best when – to use a fish analogy – we treat legislation like fish – open it up, set it on the table, let the sunshine in and see if the fish smells.
+The process works best when – to use a fish analogy – we treat legislation like fish – open it up, set it on the table, let the sunshine in and see if the fish stinks.